stevvvns/incomponent/README.md

 ## What?
 This is a minimal component library that rips off most of Vue's composition API, and uses `lit-html` for rendering, `immer` for immutable state.

-You get a setup function that gets called _once_ per component instance, so you don't have to worry about crap like the Rule of Hooks or memoizing everything.
+You get a setup function that gets called _once_ per component instance, so you don't have to worry about crap like the Rules of Hooks or memoizing everything.

 You set up `ref`s to state, `derive` effects and calculated dependent `refs` from them, and then get reactive rendering by means of plain old functions.
 Without the use of proxies making `console.log` debugging horrible!